Call Today to Get Started With Your Visa!

 Consular processing is available for applicants who are currently living outside of the United States.
 Under consular processing, applicants must follow the steps outlined below:

-1. Step One: File an Immigrant Visa Petition
+Step One: File an Immigrant Visa Petition

 In order to begin the process for consular processing, the applicant’s U.S. citizen parent will need to submit the applicant’s immigration petition Form I-130, Petition for Alien Relative to the United States Citizenship and Immigration Services (USCIS).

-2. Step Two: File Form DS-260, Immigrant Visa Electronic Application
+Step Two: File Form DS-260, Immigrant Visa Electronic Application

 After filing an immigrant visa petition, the visa applicant must file Form DS-260, Immigrant Visa Electronic Application by providing information regarding the applicant’s background, biographical information, and reason for immigrating to the United States.
-Included with Form DS-260, the child’s sponsor must prove their eligibility for the IR2 visa, including that the sponsor and child have lived together continuously for two years outside the United States.
+Included with Form DS-260, the child’s sponsor must prove their eligibility for this visa, including that the sponsor and child have lived together continuously for two years outside the United States.

 When DS-260 is submitted, documentation must be included to prove the relationship between the sponsor and the child, as well as identifying information for both the sponsor and the child.
 The documents required to be submitted include: